 While the heart is an organ, beef heart doesn’t actually qualify as organ meat.
 It’s a muscle, so it has a texture more similar to steak than liver.
 Not only is beef heart packed with lean protein and essential amino acids, it’s also rich in vitamins, enzymes, and minerals.
 Think of heart as a type of steak

 “Nose-to-tail eating” was a frugality often necessary to survive and make ends meet and many cultures became creative with it!

-The use of beef heart has a long history among the Pa.
-Dutch and Amish, many of who raised and butchered their own meats.
-It is also enjoyed by many in the Coal Region as it was easily obtained from farmers and at butcher shops plentiful throughout the area.
+The use of beef heart has a long history among the Pennsylvania Dutch and Amish, many of who raised and butchered their own meats.
+It is also enjoyed by many in the Coal Region, as it was easily obtained from farmers and at butcher shops plentiful throughout the area.

-This recipe has optional pickling spice and is from a very old Pa.
-Dutch recipe, but many people, like my Mom, never used pickling spice.
+This recipe has optional pickling spice and is from a very old PA Dutch recipe, but many people, like my Mom, don’t use the pickling spice.
 The option is yours.

 Pickled Beef HeartCourse: Entrees, AppetizersCuisine: Pa.
 Dutch, Coal Region, Eastern EuropeanDifficulty: Intermediate

 1 beef heart (cleaned and cut into 3 or 4 pieces)

 Beef stock or broth to cover meat (OR salted water)

 One peeled and halved medium onion PLUS One thinly sliced onion for layering in the jar with the heart and brine